 We took our pup to the Riverwalk, we visited the oldest pub in the United States, Lafitte, we had classic beignets at Café Du Monde and we enjoyed some fantastic jazz in almost every area we visited.
 Although we only expected to be in New Orleans for a few days, we spent a week exploring and experiencing everything the city has to offer.

 On the night we left New Orleans, we stopped and slept in our bus in Ponchatoula, Louisiana.
 When we woke in the morning, we were greeted by a teeny tiny kitten, who decided to come over, give our dog, Sunday, a belly rub and put her to bed.
 Once Sunday was snoozing, the kitten then climbed on top of her and fell asleep.
 They were instant BFFs and it was amazing to see the two of them get along so well.
 The kitten was so malnourished that we decided to take responsibility, clean him up and wean him back to health.

 We named him Scotia, got him everything he needed and tested his travel skills.
 What a champ.
 Since then, he has been by our side and has been so incredibly easy to manage.
 We could have never dreamed up taking another soul on our trip, but he has completely changed the dynamic of our experiences and has truly become a member of our family.

 Each destination we visit surprises us in unexpected ways.
 By only loosely planning our trips, not trying to control every aspect, we have continued to be gifted with wonderful and unforgettable experiences.
 We had an absolute blast in New Orleans and we hope everyone enjoys our NOLA travel video.
-Check back soon for more from our cross-country adventure!
+See what happens next on our cross-country adventure here!